-On January 2, 2014 the real estate investments of Realpool International Fund 1999; 2001 Realpool International Fund; 2006A Realpool International Fund; and 2007 Realpool International Fund, were acquired by the Realpool Global Fund.
+On January 2, 2014 the real estate investments of Realpool International Fund 1999; 2001 Realpool International Fund; 2006A Realpool International Fund; and 2007 Realpool International Fund; were acquired by the Realpool Global Fund.
+The acquisition was funded through the issuance of additional units of the Fund.
 The 2005 Realpool International Fund was assigned to Realpool Global Fund via an assignment agreement as outlined in (b) below.